Brahmi script: Semitic hypothesis

 Many scholars link the origin of Brahmi to Semitic script models, particularly Aramaic.
 The explanation of how this might have happened, the particular Semitic script, and the chronology of the derivation have been the subject of much debate.
 Bühler followed Albrecht Weber in connecting it particularly to Phoenician, and proposed an early 8th century BCE date for the borrowing.
 A link to the South Semitic scripts, a less prominent branch of the Semitic script family, has occasionally been proposed, but has not gained much acceptance.
 Finally, the Aramaic script being the prototype for Brahmi has been the more preferred hypothesis because of its geographic proximity to the Indian subcontinent, and its influence likely arising because Aramaic was the bureaucratic language of the Achaemenid empire.
 However, this hypothesis does not explain the mystery of why two very different scripts, Kharoṣṭhī and Brahmi, developed from the same Aramaic.
 A possible explanation might be that Ashoka created an imperial script for his edicts, but there is no evidence to support this conjecture.

-The chart below shows the close resemblance that Brahmi has with the first four letters of Semitic script, the first column representing the Phoenician alphabet.
+The chart below shows the close resemblance that four Brahmi letters have with the first four letters of Semitic script, the first column representing the Phoenician alphabet.